Also known as: pike scapular shrugs, scapular pike shrugs, pike shoulder shrugs, shoulder pike warm-up

 What is Scapula Pike Push Ups?

-Scapula Pike Push Ups are a bodyweight warm-up where you hold a pike position and actively elevate and depress the shoulder blades to train scapular control.
-They target the shoulders and core, are easy to perform, and improve shoulder mobility and readiness for pressing work.
+Scapula Pike Push Ups are an easy bodyweight shoulder warm-up performed in a pike position with straight arms, focusing on scapular elevation and depression.
+They primarily target the shoulders and scapular stabilizers and improve shoulder mobility and control for beginners.

 How to Do Scapula Pike Push Ups